Wade Materials

 Our impact extends well beyond the products we make.

-The science and innovation we’re dedicated to working on not only has the potential to create significant economic benefits, it can also be used to strengthen and preserve the natural resources native to the regions in which we operate.
 Seaweed is one of our best natural tools in the fight against climate change, and it can also be leveraged to create new and reliable opportunities for coastal areas across the country, particularly rural regions in northern Canada where consistent, high-paying jobs could greatly benefit Indigenous communities that only have access to a limited number of commercial industries.

 Impact